LoicMadern/MARS/README.md

 #################################

 Some scripts were developped in order to make handling easier the tool.
+When you'll execute for the first time a folder named projects will be created.
-The script will create a folder named projects in the same level as the tool itself
+It will be on computer at the same level as the tool itself.It will store the projects that you will analyze.

 #1st step download your project
-- sudo sh download-repo.sh folder_name url_repo
+- sudo sh download-repo.sh project_name url_repo

-the folder_name will be the folder that will contains the application it will be store in the folder projects
+project_name is the argument for creating a folder named project_name in projects folder.It will contain the repo that you to analyze

+url_repo is the argument for the repository url on github that you want to analyze

 #2nd prepare your project to be analysed by MARS
-- cd ../projects/folder_name
+- cd ../projects/project_name
 - vim exclude.txt
 - add folders you want to exclude (Each one in a new line)
 - close vim